 - Ownership succession– The PTC may be owned by the settlor or family member(s).
 However, it is common to use a non-charitable purpose trust, the sole purpose of which is to own the shares of the PTC with no requirement to appoint beneficiaries.

-TYPICAL DIAGRAM OF LABUAN PTC
+TYPICAL DIAGRAM OF SINGAPORE PTC

 - Professional Administrator - Licensed trust company in Singapore

-- Trustee – Act as trustee of private trust and provision of allowed Singapore PTC services
+- Trustee – Act as trustee of private trust

 - Enforcer of Purpose Trust – Ensure that the Professional Trustee acts in accordance with the terms of the purpose trust.
 This person must not be the same as the Professional Trustee